Acts 10, 13-14

 Then he heard a voice saying, ‘Get up, Peter; kill and eat.’
 But Peter said, ‘By no means, Lord; for I have never eaten anything that is profane or unclean.’

 To read the King James Version, click here

 Something to think about

 Can you think of an equivalent for you?
-Are there actions or rituals which you would find hard to change?
-Or maybe you can think of something which you used to hold as sacred, but now see differently.
+Are there actions or rituals that you would find hard to change?
+Or maybe you can think of something that you used to hold as sacred, but now see differently.

 Something to do

-Think about the deeply held beliefs of another person you know or of a different faith group: are there things they hold dear which you do not agree with?
+Think about the deeply held beliefs of another person you know or of a different faith group: are there things they hold dear that you do not agree with?

 What guides you in deciding whether a particular practice is of God, or not?
 Instead of trying to argue that they are wrong, find out more about how they might make this decision in their context – try and see it from their point of view.

 In the words of an old Phil Collins song: 'it’s always good to hear both sides of the story'.

 If you have a difficult decision to take today, bring this to God in prayer, seeking his guidance.
 Ask him for the strength to follow the way of Jesus and for the open-mindedness to hear God’s call in new directions.